-As schools of choice, charter schools cannot count on guaranteed enrollment based on residential boundaries.
-1 Instead, they must find ways to attract applicants.
+As schools of choice, charter schools cannot count on guaranteed enrollment based on residential boundaries.1 Instead, they must find ways to attract applicants.
 Because they are public schools, charter schools cannot turn students away if they have space.
 Once they reach capacity, charter schools generally use lotteries to allocate seats among applicants.
-Local bargaining contracts with teachers typically do not apply to charter schools, which means they their attendance boundaries.
-When this occurs, students within the residential boundary have guaranteed access the "conversion" charter school; any remaining seats are assigned by lottery to applicants from outside the residential zone (LAUSD Board, 2022).

-1 In some places, such as Los Angeles, charter schools have taken over some traditional public schools, assuming their attendance boundaries.
-When this occurs, students within the residential boundary have guaranteed access to have greater flexibility to hire and fire.
-Like traditional public schools, charters are taxpayerfunded based on the number of enrolled students.
+Local bargaining contracts with teachers typically do not apply to charter schools, which means they have greater flexibility to hire and fire.
+Like traditional public schools, charters are taxpayer-funded based on the number of enrolled students.
 They cannot charge tuition, but often supplement their budgets with grants and private donations.